-Last price is easy to understand.
-It means the last price that the contract was traded at.
-In other words, the last trade in the trading history defines the last price.
-Last price is used for calculating your realized PnL (Profit and Loss).
+The Last Price is easy to understand.
+It means the Last Price that the contract was traded at.
+In other words, the last trade in the trading history defines the Last Price.
+It’s used for calculating your realized PnL (Profit and Loss).

-Mark price is designed to prevent price manipulation.
-The mark price is calculated using a combination of funding data and a basket of price data from multiple spot exchanges.
-Mark price is used for liquidations and calculating your unrealized PnL.
+The Mark Price is designed to prevent price manipulation.
+It’s calculated using a combination of funding data and a basket of price data from multiple spot exchanges.
+Your liquidation prices and unrealized PnL are calculated based on the Mark Price.

 There are six order types that you can use on Binance Futures: